Lemoncode/react-hooks-by-example/08-pure-component/Readme.md

 + });
 ```

-- Now if we run the sample we can check (by showing the console or openen react dev
+- Now if we run the sample we can check (by showing the console or open react dev
-  tools) that the _DisaplyUsername_ component is only rerendered when the _name_ property
+  tools) that the _DisplayUsername_ component is only rerendered when the _name_ property
   changes.

 # About Basefactor + Lemoncode